latchset/tang/README.md

 In contrast, Tang is stateless and doesn't require TLS or authentication.
 Tang also has limited knowledge.
 Unlike escrows, where the server has knowledge of every key ever used, Tang never sees a single client key.
-Further, Tang even supports a fully anonymous mode where the server never even gains any identifying information from the client.
+Tang never gains any identifying information from the client.

 |                |   Escrow   |   Tang   |